Brooder to coop: when + how to transition

 - Full integration.Once daytime mixing is stable for a week (no blood, no isolated bullying of one chick), allow overnight integration.
 Provide multiple feeders and waterers so dominant adults can't block access.

 If a single hen is the aggressor and refuses to settle, isolate HER for 3–5 days (separate cage in the coop).
 When she returns, she's usually demoted in pecking order and stops the targeted aggression.
-This works because chickens reset rank based on continuous presence; brief isolation breaks the dominance loop.
+Chickens reset rank based on continuous presence; brief isolation breaks the dominance loop.
+Most guides describe this as a last resort — in my experience it's the first useful lever once one hen has clearly singled out one chick.

 - Transitioning before fully feathered.
 Slow-feathering breeds at week 6 still have bare patches.
 Wait until feathering is complete; week-of-life isn't the rule.